youzan/vant/src/field/README.md

 ### Format Value

-Use `formatter` prop to format the input value
+Use `formatter` prop to format the input value.

 ```html
 <van-field